Akiko Kamimoto / Seiji Takasugi / Yoko Kuroki / Junro Shibata / Kai Hoshino Sandy / Yukiko Takayanagi / Ellis van Maarseveen

 柴田惇朗 サンディー星野海 高柳友紀子

-'Kaikin' is the latest production by tusk international theatre company, the company that is linked to NoQuatsch.
+'Kaikin' is the second production in Japan performed by tusk theatre company, the company that is linked to NoQuatsch.
+The first one was ‘Sei shun’ - a play about hikikomori.

 Actors from Kyoto, Tokyo and Nagoya work together on this intercultural project, with themes like belonging, isolation, crossing borders, and of course, love - and the lack of it.